GururajMunnalli/seaminaction/trunk/README.txt

  - Download Seam and JBoss AS
  - Add the required libraries to the example projects
  - Replace references to /home/twoputt with your home folder
- - Seed the H2 database for Open 18
+ - Seed the H2 database for Open 18 (lauch the H2 admin console to browse)
- - Launch the H2 administration console
+ - Update a project stage and run it

 You can accomplish all of these tasks using the Ant build script in this folder.
 I have even provided the ant distribution so that you don't need to